 West Bancorporation, the parent of West Bank, issued its 1st quarter results on Thursday.
 West Bank currently holds the deposits of the SmartyPig online savings accounts.
 When 4th quarter 2009 results were issued in January, West Bank announced that "SmartyPig's success in attracting deposits is outgrowing West Bank and in all likelihood SmartyPig deposits will transition to a much larger bank in 2010."
 In the 1st quarter results, West Bank provided additional details.
 The plan is now to transition SmartyPig to a larger bank in the second quarter.
-Here's an excerpt of the press release:
+Here's an excerpt from the press release:

 West Bank's deposits totaled $1.36 billion at March 31, 2010, compared to $1.19 billion a year ago.
 Deposits associated with SmartyPig, the online savings program developed by Des Moines entrepreneurs, totaled $231 million at quarter end.
 As previously reported, SmartyPig's success in attracting deposits is outgrowing West Bank and at this time we would expect the SmartyPig deposits to transition to a much larger bank by the end of the second quarter.
 West Bank has been planning for this transfer and has adequate liquidity to facilitate that transfer.